danielfrg/danielfrg.com/content/articles/2012/10/making-your-own-ddns-with-django-and-appfog.md

 use and never understand if is really free or not, and other thousand options that are paid and free.
-I choose [AppFog][] because I recently read that they acquire Nodster (which I loved) and the service is **so simple** to use; just what I needed for this project.
+I choose [AppFog][] because I recently read that they acquire Nodster (which I loved) and the service is **so simple** to use, just what I needed for this project.

 The project consist on two parts; The first one is a Django server which stores previous IPs and acts as the DDNS domain and the second one is a